bencodezen/bencodezen/src/resources/notes/vue-london-testing-workshop-2018.md

 2. Act: This is where you perform the actions needed that trigger that output that you expect
 3. Assert: Checks that the actions performed have produced the output that you expect

+## Testing components is difficult

+- Unanswered question: There isn't always a right way of doing things
+- Makes refactoring difficult: This means that when you split up components, you have to split up the tests too.
+This can increase the barrier to refactoring.
+- High maintenance: They will often break when new features are added

+# Code Coverage

+- `jest --coverage`
+- He doesn't use code coverage on any of his projects
+- If you strive for 100% code coverage, you get a lower diminishing ROI over time
+- The majority of benefit is in the first 50-70% of the code
+- So rule of thumb, don't try for 100% code coverage for applications.
+It's not worth it.
+- For libraries though, it's a different story.

+# Vue Events

+- Allows a child component to communicate to a parent component
+- You need to test two different parts:
+  - Test that a component reacts to event
+  - Test that a component emitted the event

 ## Questions

 1. What percentage of time does it typically take for the process?